Energy company: Hurricane Ida restoration could take weeks

 “The level of devastation makes it quite difficult or near impossible to get in and fully assess some places,” said May of five southeastern Louisiana parishes facing the longest delays.
 The company is estimating full power restoration by Sept.
 29 or even longer for some customers, although May said that was a “no later than” date with the hope of earlier restoration.

+About a quarter of New Orleans residents have had power restored, including all the city’s hospitals, and the city’s 27 substations are ready to serve customers, said Deanna Rodriguez, Entergy New Orleans president and CEO.
+Most customers should have power back by Wednesday, Entergy said.

-One of those parishes is Terrebonne, where volunteers in the parish seat of Houma handed out ice, water and meals to shell-shocked storm survivors on Saturday.
+One of the parishes facing long delays for power restoration is Terrebonne, where volunteers in the parish seat of Houma handed out ice, water and meals to shell-shocked storm survivors on Saturday.
 Houma is roughly 55 miles (90 kilometers) southwest of New Orleans.

 Among those in need was 26-year-old Kendall Duthu of Dulac, who collected a container of red beans and rice, pulling over an Infiniti with a shattered windshield to eat.

 Duthu has been living in his car, with his girlfriend, since the storm hit.
-He was once a cook at a jambalaya restaurant, but the pandemic claimed that job.
-He was working at a car wash until that went away too.
+He was a cook at a jambalaya restaurant before the pandemic claimed that job.
+He was working at a car wash until that went away, too.
 Duthu, a diabetic, lost his house in the storm and doesn’t know what’s next.

 “Next stop, I don’t really …” he said, trailing off.
 “We’ve just been living day by day.”